mart505/MASC/README.md

 8. model.py           - classifier architecture
 9. filter_words.py    - filter words used in the method

+## Datasets

+Prepared datasets are available under the datasets/ directory, where you'll find two domains (laptop & restaurant) with two aspect categories configurations each.
+The desired dataset can be selected by editing the domain attribute in the config.py file.

 ## Running

-Place all files in the same directory and open MASC_main.
-Run the import lines and then the desired code fragment, e.g. run the first block in the main section for a single run using the hyperparameter setting in config.py, alternatively, run the LDC or classifier hyperopt block to perform hyperparamater optimisation using the bayesian parameter space in config.py.
+Place all files in the same directory and open masc_main.py and config.py files.
+Configure the parameters in the latter as for e.g. domain and hardware (GPU acceleration with "CUDA" is recommended).
+Then you can run the masc_main.py file: first run the import lines and then the desired code fragment, e.g. run the first block in the main section for a single run using the hyperparameter setting in config.py, alternatively, run the LDC or classifier hyperopt block to perform hyperparamater optimisation using the bayesian parameter space in config.py.

 ## Related work